 Background

-McCloskey was born in Ann Arbor, Michigan and studied Economics at Harvard University, earning a Bachelor’s degree in 1964 and a Ph.D in 1970.
-During her career she held appointments at University of Chicago, University of Iowa, and University of Illinois at Chicago.
-In 2015 she was named Distinguished Professor of Economics and of History, and Professor of English and of Communication, University of Illinois at Chicago, Emerita.
+McCloskey was born in 1942 in Ann Arbor, Michigan and studied Economics at Harvard University, earning a Bachelor’s degree in 1964 and a Ph.D in 1970.
+McCloskey has held appointments at University of Chicago, University of Iowa, and University of Illinois at Chicago.
+In 2015 McCloskey was named Distinguished Professor of Economics and of History, and Professor of English and of Communication, University of Illinois at Chicago, Emerita.

 Writings on gender after retirement

-In 2019, McCloskey chose to share her reflections on gender transition in Quillette, a notoriously anti-trans publication.
+McCloskey hold a number of views that are considered conservative within the trans community.
+In 2019, McCloskey chose to share reflections on gender transition in Quillette, a notoriously anti-trans publication.
 The comment section is an excellent survey of transphobic talking points from the time.

 In 2020, McCloskey signed the so-called Harper’s letter with many prominent gender critical voices, including Meghan Daum, Caitlin Flanagan, Michelle Goldberg, Sarah Haider, Jonathan Haidt, Katie Herzog, Phoebe Maltz Bovy, Steven Pinker, Katha Pollitt, Kat Rosenfield, J. K. Rowling, Jesse Singal, Bari Weiss, Matthew Yglesias, and Cathy Young.
 Others who signed it who have occasionally raised eyebrows for comments about trans people include Margaret Atwood, Jennifer Finney Boylan, and Gloria Steinem.